surirohit/Self-Driving-Car/README.md

 ## Setup

+1. Install ROS on your computer and the Raspberry Pi.
+You can also use an image for your Pi which comes preinstalled with ROS.
+Here's a [video](https://www.youtube.com/watch?v=ghImsclr2sU) which shows how to do that on the Raspberry Pi 3.

+2. Ensure that your computer and the Pi are on the same network.
+You can do this by connecting them both to your home WiFi.

-Clone an instance of this repository on both your computer as well as the Pi using the following command:
+3. Clone an instance of this repository on both your computer as well as the Pi using the following command:
 ```
 git clone https://github.com/surirohit/Self-Driving-Car.git
 ```

 You will also need to build a lane/arena to test the robot.
 You could build something like the setup below.
 <img src="https://github.com/surirohit/Self-Driving-Car/blob/master/img/arena.png?raw=true" width="640">

 <a name="results"></a>
 ## Results